 Liquidity and capital resources are used to fund capital investments in the investment properties, acquisition activities, servicing of debt obligations and distributions to Unitholders.
 The principal source of Liquidity is cash flow generated from property operations.
-For the year ended December 31, 2022, net cash from operating activities was \$31,033.
+For the three months and year ended December 31, 2023, net cash from operating activities was \$11,055 and \$39,552, respectively.
 Business operations are also financed using property-specific mortgages, and equity financing.